metriccoders/one-line-llm-tuner/README.md

 We welcome contributions!
 Please see the [contributing guide](Contributing.md) for more details.

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache license.
 See the [LICENSE](LICENSE.txt) file for details.